University of Western Ontario

 The University of Western Ontario (UWO; branded as Western University) is a public research university in London, Ontario, Canada.
 The main campus is located on 455 ha of land, surrounded by residential neighbourhoods and the Thames River bisecting the campus's eastern portion.
 The university operates twelve academic faculties and schools.

-The university was founded on 7 March 1878 by Bishop Isaac Hellmuth of the Anglican Diocese of Huron as The Western University of London, Ontario.
+The university was founded on March 7, 1878, by Bishop Isaac Hellmuth of the Anglican Diocese of Huron as The Western University of London, Ontario.
 It incorporated Huron College, which had been founded in 1863.
 The first four faculties were Arts, Divinity, Law and Medicine.
 The university became non-denominational in 1908.
-Beginning in 1919, the university had affiliated with several denominational colleges.
+Beginning in 1919, the university affiliated with several denominational colleges.
 The university grew substantially in the post-World War II era, and a number of faculties and schools were added.

 Western is a co-educational university, with more than 24,000 students, and over 306,000 living alumni worldwide.
 The university is a founding member of the U15, Canada's group of most distinguished research-intensive universities.
 Western's varsity teams, known as the Western Mustangs, compete in the Ontario University Athletics conference of U Sports.

 History

-The university was founded on 7 March 1878 by Bishop Isaac Hellmuth of the Anglican Diocese of Huron as The Western University of London, Ontario, and its first chancellor was Chief Justice Richard Martin Meredith.
+The university was founded on March, 7 1878 by Bishop Isaac Hellmuth of the Anglican Diocese of Huron as The Western University of London, Ontario, and its first chancellor was Chief Justice Richard Martin Meredith.
 It incorporated Huron College, which had been founded in 1863.
 The first four faculties were Arts, Divinity, Law and Medicine (London Medical College).
 There were originally only 15 students when classes began in 1881.

-Although the university was incorporated in 1878, it was not until 20 June 1881 that it received the right to confer degrees in arts, divinity and medicine.
+Although the university was incorporated in 1878, it was not until June 20, 1881 that it received the right to confer degrees in arts, divinity and medicine.
 In 1882, the name of the university was revised to The Western University and College of London, Ontario.
-The first convocation of graduates was held on 27 April 1883.
+The first convocation of graduates was held on April 27, 1883.
 Initially affiliated with the Church of England, the university became non-denominational in 1908.

 In 1916, the university's current site was purchased from the Kingsmill family.
 There are two World War I memorial plaques in University College.
 The first lists the 19 students and graduates of the University of Western Ontario who died; the second honours the men from Middlesex County who died.
 A third plaque lists those who served with the No. 10 Canadian General hospital during WWII, the unit raised and equipped by UWO.

 In 1923, the university was renamed as The University of Western Ontario.
 The first two buildings constructed by architect John Moore and Co. at the new site were the Arts Building (now University College) and the Natural Science Building (now the Physics and Astronomy Building).
 Classes on the university's present site began in 1924.
 The University College tower, one of the university's most distinctive features, was named the Middlesex Memorial Tower in honour of the men from Middlesex County who fought in World War I.